zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 This special value is converted to `None` (the default return value) upon exiting the function.

-Caution: TensorFlow control flow doe not support undefined values, and an undefined return value is no exception.
+Caution: TensorFlow control flow does not support undefined values, and an undefined return value is no exception.
 Therefore, AutoGraph will raise an error for TensorFlow control flow in which the return value is not known for all code paths.